kubedb/cli/docs/elasticsearch.md

 ### Database Initialization
 Elasticsearch databases can be created from a previously takes Snapshot.
-To initialize from prior snapshot, set the `spec.init.snapshotSource` section when creating an Elastic object.
+To initialize from prior snapshot, set the `spec.init.snapshotSource` section when creating an Elasticsearch object.

 In this case, SnapshotSource must have following information:
 1. `namespace:` Namespace of Snapshot object